Inspiring Science Teaching

 An inspiring science classroom values questions as much as answers.
 Teachers who model curiosity, who admit when they don’t know something and show how to find out, create an environment where it’s safe to wonder, experiment, and make mistakes.
 Curiosity is contagious.
 When teachers show genuine excitement about discovering something new, students catch that energy.

 Schools that inspire STEM careers are those where curiosity is celebrated, not stifled.
 Students are encouraged to pursue independent projects, join research teams, or collaborate on creative problem-solving challenges.
-These experiences build confidence and teach the skills that scientists, engineers, and innovators use every day: perseverance, collaboration, and imagination.
+These experiences build confidence and teach the skills that scientists, engineers, and innovators use every day: imagination, collaboration, and perseverance.

 “Science is a way of thinking much more than it is a body of knowledge.” - Carl Sagan